digitalrebar/provision/doc/install.rst

 If you are using DHCPD and TFTPD services of DRP, you will need to be able to bind to port 67 and 69 (respectively).
 Typically Unix/Linux systems require root privileges to do this.
 DRP doesn't start as root, and then drop privileges with a ``fork()`` to another less privileged user by default.

-To enable DRP endpoint to run as a non-privileged user and insure a higher level of security, it's possible to use the Linux "*setcap*" (Capabilities) system to assign rights for the *dr-provision* binary to open low numbered (privileged) ports.
+To enable DRP endpoint to run as a non-privileged user and ensure a higher level of security, it's possible to use the Linux "*setcap*" (Capabilities) system to assign rights for the *dr-provision* binary to open low numbered (privileged) ports.
 The process is relatively simple, but does (clearly/obviously) require root permissions initially to enable the capabilities for the binary.
 Once the capabilities have been set, the *dr-provision* binary can be run as a standard user.

 To enable any non-privileged user to start up the dr-provision binary and bind to privileged ports 67 and 69, do the following: